 The world’s first social network, Rotary was founded in 1905 by Paul Harris in Illinois.
 Harris called together three business acquaintances in downtown Chicago.
 The name, Rotary, was chosen because the meeting rotated each week.
 Gathering more and more participants, the meetings became so large in Chicago that they needed to establish a regular meeting place.
 The next four clubs were soon established in San Francisco, Oakland, Seattle and Los Angeles.

-As of 2018, there are over 35,000 clubs with 1.2 million members in more countries than the United Nations.
+As of 2022, there are over 42,000 clubs worldwide with 1.4 million members in more countries than the United Nations.
 Today, Rotary holds the highest consultative status offered to a nongovernmental organization by the UN’s Economic and Social Council, which oversees many specialized UN agencies.
 The Rotary Representative Network maintains and furthers its relationship with several UN bodies, programs, commissions, and agencies.
 This network consists of Rotary International representatives to the United Nations and other organizations.

 The operating ethic of Rotary is illustrated in the Four-Way Test:

 - Will it build goodwill and better friendships?